Sam Baker (offensive tackle)

-Samuel David Baker (born May 30, 1985) is a former American football offensive tackle.
-He played college football for the University of Southern California (USC), and was a three-time All-American.
-He was selected by the Atlanta Falcons in the first round of the 2008 NFL Draft.
+Samuel David Baker (born May 30, 1985) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the USC Trojans and was a three-time All-American.
+He was selected by the Atlanta Falcons in the first round of the 2008 NFL draft.

-Early years
+Early life

 Baker was born in Tustin, California.
-He graduated from Tustin High School, where Frostee Rucker, Matt McCoy, Chris Chester, and DeShaun Foster went.
+He graduated from Tustin High School.
 He played in the 2003 U.S. Army All-American Bowl.

 College career

 Baker attended the University of Southern California, where he played for coach Pete Carroll's USC Trojans football team from 2003 to 2007.
 He was a first-team All-American as a redshirt sophomore in 2005.

 He was on the official 2006 watch list for the Lombardi Award and the Outland Trophy for the best lineman.
 In his collegiate career Baker blocked for Reggie Bush and Matt Leinart.
 He was named a first-team All-Pacific-10 Conference selection by the league's coaches in 2005 and 2006.
 He was a recognized as a consensus first-team All-American, having received first-team honors from the Football Writers Association of America, Sporting News and CBSSports.com.

 Going into his fourth year as a starter, Baker was on the Lombardi Award and Outland Trophy watch lists.
 He was ranked as one of the "Top 20 Players Heading Into 2007" by Sports Illustrated.
-Before his final season in 2007, Baker was already regarded by most NFL scouts as a certain top-five player in the 2008 NFL Draft.
+Before his final season in 2007, Baker was already regarded by most NFL scouts as a certain top-five player in the 2008 NFL draft.

 During the 2007 season, Baker took on a leadership role in the offensive line, taking over the reins from departed senior Ryan Kalil and providing motivation as well as helping teach younger players.

 Despite suffering from injuries that held him out of games, Baker was again a first-team All-Pac-10 selection for his third consecutive year.
 Baker was also named Walter Camp first-team All-American in 2007.